Exploring Exercise and the Human Body

-The B.S. in Exercise Science is an interdisciplinary program that explores the growing field of exercise science.
-Exercise science is a field that studies the effects of exercise and physical activity on physical health and well-being.
-The field also incorporates the impact of nutrition, lifestyle, and developmental and psychological factors on exercise and health.
-The field has considerable overlap with other disciplines, such as exercise physiology, kinesiology, sports medicine, sport science and athletic training.
+The Exercise Science program at Elizabethtown College is an interdisciplinary major that explores effects of exercise and physical activity on physical health and well-being.
+This growing field also incorporates the impact of nutrition, lifestyle, and developmental and psychological factors on exercise and health and has considerable overlap with other disciplines, such as exercise physiology, kinesiology, sports medicine, sport science and athletic training.

 The Bowers Center